 Over some twelve-month period, while enrolled in the Ph.D. program, the student must be registered for full-time academic work at the University Park campus for at least two consecutive semesters (excluding summer).

 After passing the comprehensive exam, a student must maintain continuous registration for each fall and spring semester until the Ph.D. dissertation is accepted.
 Students who fail to register are subject to retroactive tuition assessments.

 G. Ph.D.
 Time Limits

-The primary and secondary specialization areas for the Ph.D. candidacy exam must be declared in writing by submitting the Candidacy Exam Registration Form to the Graduate Program Office no later than the end of the second semester after admission into the Ph.D. program.
+The primary and secondary specialization areas for the completion of admission to Ph.D. candidacy procedures must be declared in writing by submitting the Candidacy Exam Registration Form to the Graduate Program Office no later than the end of the second semester after admission into the Ph.D. program.
 The specialization areas may not have the same core course.

 Admission to Candidacy

 A student must complete all admission to candidacy procedures no later than the beginning of the fourth semester (excluding summer) after entry to the Ph.D. program.
 Each student must submit a candidacy exam registration form to the EE graduate program office at least two months prior to the scheduled date of the exam, and no later than the end of the second semester in the Ph.D. program.